Table of contents

 - Proceedings of major national and international scientific meetings

-UpToDate's process of arriving at recommendations involves constructing a structured clinical question.
+UpToDate's process of arriving at recommendations involves constructing structured clinical questions.
 That structure includes carefully defining the patient population of interest, the alternative management strategies, and the outcomes of importance to patients (PICO format: Population, Intervention, Comparators, Outcomes).

-UpToDate recommendations identify situations in which different decisions might be appropriate for patients with different values and preferences.
-Furthermore, UpToDate recognizes that recommendations will not apply to every patient, and counts on clinicians to evaluate the recommendations in light of the individual circumstances of their patient.
-Nevertheless, UpToDate feels that providing recommendations based on a sophisticated understanding of the clinical issues, the best evidence, and a consideration of patient values and preferences allows clinicians to make informed decisions with and for their patients.
+UpToDate recommendations identify situations in which different approaches might be appropriate based on specific patient characteristics and/or patient preferences.
+Because a recommendation may not apply to every patient, UpToDate relies on clinicians to evaluate the recommendation in light of the patient's individual circumstances.
+By providing recommendations based on a sophisticated understanding of the clinical issues, the best evidence, and a consideration of patient preferences, UpToDate helps clinicians make informed decisions with and for their patients.

-As discussed in the following section, UpToDate commonly uses the terminology "We recommend..." or "We suggest..." when describing recommended courses of action, since recommendations generally reflect a consensus of the author(s) and editors of a topic.
-When there are disagreements, this same wording is used; however, the recommendations are those of the author(s), and the disagreement among experts is discussed within the text.
-If other topics in UpToDate make alternative recommendations, those topics and recommendations are hyperlinked.
+As discussed in the following section, UpToDate commonly uses the terminology "We recommend..." or "We suggest..." when describing recommended courses of action since recommendations generally reflect a consensus of the author(s) and editors of a topic.
+In cases where authors or editors differ in their approach, a primary recommendation is typically made using the same wording, but alternative approaches along with the reasoning behind those approaches are discussed within the text.

-A Grade 1 recommendation is a strong recommendation to do (or not do) something, where the benefits clearly outweigh the risks (or vice versa) for most if not all patients.
-A Grade 2 recommendation is a weaker recommendation, where the risks and benefits are more closely balanced or are more uncertain.
-The majority of recommendations will be grade 2 recommendations.
+A Grade 1 recommendation is a strong recommendation to do (or not do) something and is made when the benefits clearly outweigh the risks (or vice versa) for most, if not all, patients.
+A Grade 2 recommendation is a weaker recommendation and is made when risks and benefits are more closely balanced or are more uncertain.
+Most recommendations are Grade 2 recommendations.
 UpToDate uses a wording that reflects the strength of the recommendation: Strong (Grade 1) recommendations are "recommended" and weak (Grade 2) recommendations are "suggested."

-Grade A evidence refers to high-quality evidence that comes from consistent results from well-performed randomized controlled trials, or overwhelming evidence of some other sort (such as well-executed observational studies with very strong effects).
-Grade B evidence refers to moderate-quality evidence from randomized trials that suffer from serious flaws in conduct, inconsistency, indirectness, imprecise estimates, reporting bias, or some combination of these limitations, or from other study designs with special strength.
-Grade C evidence refers to low-quality evidence from observational evidence, or from controlled trials with several very serious limitations.
+Grade A evidence refers to high-quality (certainty) evidence that comes from consistent results from well-performed randomized trials or other overwhelming evidence (such as well-executed observational studies with very strong effects).
+Grade B evidence refers to moderate-quality (certainty) evidence from randomized trials that have limitations in conduct, inconsistency, indirectness, imprecise estimates, reporting bias, or some combination of these, or from other study designs.
+Grade C evidence refers to low-quality evidence from observational evidence or from controlled trials with several very serious limitations.

 Additional detailed information about the GRADE system, including an online grading tutorial, is available for those interested in learning more about how we apply evidence grades and for those who wish to use the system.

-Grading recommendations involves subjective judgments about evidence, benefits and harms.
-Users of UpToDate are welcome to communicate concerns about grades to the editorial staff.
+Grading recommendations involves subjective judgments about evidence, benefits, and harms.
+Users of UpToDate are welcome to communicate concerns about grades to the editorial staff using the feedback system that can be accessed from every topic.

-The following table presents the criteria that UpToDate authors and editors consider when weighing the advantages and disadvantages of treatments, both in order to decide on a recommendation and to grade the strength of that recommendation.
+The following table presents the criteria UpToDate authors and editors consider when weighing the advantages and disadvantages of treatments to decide on a recommendation and grade the strength of that recommendation.

 |Issue (and what should be considered)||Recommended process|